 Remember your clients’ specific preferences.

 Don’t own a handbag business?
 No problem.
 This can be applied to any business.
-Show your customers that you’re paying attention and gift them a little something special depending on their preferences.
+Show your customers that you’re paying attention and give them a little something special depending on their individual preferences.

 This could be achieved in a client by client basis as the example or by looking at the data.
 If you have customers who buy the same product over and over — why not gift them an order?
 It’ll be a small price to pay for the brand new loyalists.

 Send personal handwritten snail mail.

 As we’ve already mentioned, sending an email will not get you far.
 Email marketing, when done right, is a powerful tool, but it’s never going to surprise anybody.
 Enter: snail mail.

 “There are several excuses to send a customer a greeting card ranging from a “thank you” to a “happy holidays” and they help to keep your business on the radar 365 days.
 A Surprise and Delight email doesn’t quite have the same effect as often they end up in Junk or remain unread for weeks until offers have expired or the message is outdated.”Thomas Fultz, CEO and Founder of Coffeeable

 When was the last time you received a nice piece of snail mail?